enspiral-dev-academy/authenticare/tutorial/README.md

 The `server/routes/fruits.js` file contains the fruit-related routes.
 To determine if a request is authenticated or not, we attempt to decode the token sent in the `Authorization` request header.
 This is often done as a piece of Express middleware.

 The `authenticare/server` package exports a `getTokenDecoder` function that returns an Express middleware function that we can use our routes.
 For the fruit routes, you just need to replace the fake `decodeToken` function with the one from `authenticare`.
 [Check out the docs](https://github.com/don-smith/authenticare/blob/master/docs/server/getTokenDecoder.md) to see an example.
-Each of the `PUT`, `POST` and `DELETE` routes already have the `decodeToken` function in place.
+Each of the `PUT`, `POST` and `DELETE` routes already have the `getTokenDecoder` function in place.
 So now you can try to add, update or delete some fruit from the UI and you should see errors in the developer tools console.

 Now is a good time to commit your changes and swap driver/navigator.